Best diet for weight loss

 So you think you know all about the humble beetroot – the root vegetable so often found in pantries since World War II.
 But you might be surprised to learn that it is so much more than just a pickle.
 It is actually a nutritional powerhouse, now widely regarded as a “superfood”, and best friend…

-• Quinoa nutrition
+• Vegetarian and vegan nutrition

-• Exercise health benefits
+• Probiotics benefits